horacisalvany/pagaCoin/README.md

 ## Deployment

 The easiest way to try this application is deploying both parts in local.
 If not, we have to build both parts and deploy it in a server.
+For Angulare part generate dist folder and for Backend a WAR file.

 For Angular part:
 ```
 open cmd/terminal in frontend directory of the project (check you can run node)